SJGowen/ITIL-4-Foundation/KeyConcepts.md

 - D. The assurance that a product or service will meet agreed requirements

 <details>
-  A. Is Utility : The functionality offered by a product or service to meet a particular need!
+  A. Utility : The functionality offered by a product or service to meet a particular need!

-  - B. Is Outcome
+  - B. Outcome : A result for a stakeholder enabled by one or more outputs
-  - C. Is Risk
+  - C. Risk : A possible event that could cause harm or loss, or make it more difficult to achieve objectives
-  - D. Is Warranty
+  - D. Warranty : The assurance that a product or service will meet agreed requirements

 </details>